 10 Abuses of Studio Power From the Golden Age of Hollywood

-During the Golden Age, Hollywood actors were basically considered the property of major film studios, making this era a living hell for its most glamorous stars.
+During the Golden Age, Hollywood actors and actresses were basically considered the property of major film studios, making this era a living hell for its most glamorous stars.

 Representation in Western Adaptations of Japanese Media